STEM FELLOWSHIP JOURNAL

-The STEM Fellowship Journal (SFJ) is an open-access, peer-reviewed journal supported by Canadian Science Publishing which publishes STEM research conducted by high school and undergraduate authors.
-Our journal is a unique platform for showcase student research from all over the world and serves as the flagship initiative of the Science Communications division at STEM Fellowship.
+The STEM Fellowship Journal (SFJ) is an open-access, peer-reviewed journal published by Canadian Science Publishing (Canada’s biggest journal publisher).
+The SFJ publishes STEM research conducted by high school, undergraduate, and graduate students.
+Our journal is a unique platform to showcase student research from all over the world and serves as the flagship initiative of the Science Communication portfolio at STEM Fellowship.
 Please visit the journal website for more information.

 The SFJ is the only journal published by Canadian Science Publishing that is dedicated to students in high school and university.

-The SFJ is led by the editor-in-chief, and founder of both SFJ and STEM Fellowship, Dr. Sacha Noukhovitch, along with a student editorial board, consisting of dedicated and exceptional high school and undergraduate students, with strong backgrounds in both scientific writing, editing and communication.
+The SFJ is led by the editor-in-chief, and founder of both SFJ and STEM Fellowship, Dr. Sacha Noukhovitch, along with a student editorial board, consisting of dedicated and exceptional high school, undergraduate, and graduate students with strong backgrounds in both scientific writing, editing and communication.
 SFJ strives to maintain a group of talented and diverse students.
-The current composition includes students from around Canada as well as from Iran, Russia and Pakistan.
+The current composition includes students from around Canada as well as from Iran, Russia, and Pakistan.

 SFJ student editors are closely associated with the scholarly publication community and follow the standards of academic publication.
 They maintain professional contact with leading scholarly publishing societies while also reaching out to various scientific institutions on behalf of SFJ.
-Each editorial board member maintains a leadership role alongside their editorial duties.
 This may include special projects for STEM Fellowship and/or SFJ, or overseeing aspects of the editorial and publishing process.

 New members are accepted after an interview by the Director of the editorial board, the completion of an editing assessment and a review of the candidate’s technical writing samples.

-If you have any questions, concerns or comments, or would like to join the editorial board, please email the Director of the STEM Fellowship Journal’s student editorial board at email@example.com
+If you have any questions, concerns or comments, or would like to join the editorial board, please email the STEM Fellowship Journal’s Editorial Lead at firstname.lastname@example.org.